Trist0ne/T500xVORON/README.md

 5. Configure Input Shaping on both X and Y
 * You can reference [this guide](https://www.klipper3d.org/Measuring_Resonances.html#bed-slinger-printers) for help
 * Your X axis now has a built in accelerometer.
 You will still need to plug in the included accelerometer and mount it on the Y axis, the same way you would do on the stock T500.
-* I use the SHAPER_CALIBRATE macro for automatic calibration
+* I use the SHAPER_CALIBRATE macro for automatic calibration.
+It will measure both X and Y sequentially and apply the best settings automatically.

 6. Retune your Pressure Advance
-* Follow [this guide](https://github.com/SoftFever/OrcaSlicer/wiki/Calibration) from the Orca Slicer wiki
+* Follow [this guide](https://github.com/SoftFever/OrcaSlicer/wiki/Calibration) from the Orca Slicer wiki.
+You shold set this number in the Orca Slicer filament profile settings, rather than setting it in the Klipper configs.
+It will be different for every filament and between brands.
 7. Pat yourself on the back for a job well done!
+Edit your slicer settings as shown below, and then do a test print!

 ### Slicer Configuration
 1. Edit your printer settings "Machine G-code" tab as follows: